partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

 # Next steps

 Congratulations!
 This page works so let's make it better.
-Let's make the votes update in real-time.
+Let's make the votes [update in real time](./4-add-websockets).